 Because of the unique and laborious manufacturing process, many titanium bikes are custom-made for a specific rider.
 It is almost impossible to create your own aluminum or carbon bike frame, and that is part of what makes titanium so special.

-This material is extremely strong, and so it is meant for the roughest and toughest terrain.
+This material is extremely strong.
+It’s meant for the roughest and toughest terrain.
 Gravel bikes and touring bikes are perfect for titanium, which is surprisingly lightweight for being as strong as it is.

 In fact, titanium frames are typically the next-lightest frame material behind carbon, with aluminum in third, and steel in fourth.
 Titanium frames also last much longer than aluminum or steel frames, as many as 40-50 years with regular maintenance.